2600hz/kazoo/applications/crossbar/doc/auth.md

 * To reset an account's identity secret, simply make request to this API with the account's id in the paths
 * To reset a user's identity secret, make a request as above with setting payload as: `{"data": { "owner_id": "{USER_ID}" } }`

-> **Caution:** Reseting identity secret will invalidate user's issued token!
+> **Caution:** Resetting identity secret will invalidate user's issued token!
 In other words if the is already logined, the user will be logout from the system and can't make any further request until login again.

 > **Note:** Only and account admin can a user's secert!